hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 - The existing state data.
 The location of the state depends on which [backend][] you've been using:
     - If you were using the default `local` backend, your state is a file on disk.
 You need the original working directory where you've been running Terraform, or a copy of the `terraform.tfstate` file to copy into a fresh working directory.
     - For other backends, you need the path to the particular storage being used (usually already included in the configuration) and access credentials (which you usually must set as an environment variable).
-- A TFE user account.
+- A Terraform Cloud user account.

     This account must be a member of your organization's [owners team][], so you can create workspaces.
-- A [user API token][user-token] for your TFE user account.
+- A [user API token][user-token] for your Terraform Cloud user account.
 - A [CLI configuration file][cli-credentials], with your user API token configured in a `credentials` block.

 ## Step 3: Stop Terraform Runs